-Ever walk by the Synth Lab II classroom at Georgia Tech and wonder why people were standing behind blowtorches looking frustrated?
+Ever walk by an organic chemistry teaching lab and wonder why people were standing behind blowtorches looking frustrated?

 First week of my senior year, I actually walked into that classroom.

-While in this class we learned a lot about organic and inorganic synthesis, lab techniques, and how to really think like chemists.
-It was much less structured than previous classes so a lot of times things wouldn’t go as expected and part of our grades were our abilities to trouble shoot the problems.
-These are all skills I expected to learn sometime in my Georgia Tech chemistry education but there was one skill I never anticipated needing to master before graduation: glassblowing.
+In this class we learned a lot about organic and inorganic synthesis, lab techniques, and how to really think like chemists.
+It was much less structured than previous classes so a lot of times things wouldn’t go as expected and we had to troubleshoot the problems.
+These are all skills I expected to learn sometime in my Georgia Tech chemistry education, but there was one skill I never anticipated needing to master before graduation: glassblowing.

 I don’t know why it never occurred to me that scientific glassblowing was a profession or even a position that universities frequently kept on staff but it didn’t.
 And that first day of class they announced a semester-long project where we would have to create 3 glass pieces for a grade.